Scalar field theory: Dimensional analysis and scaling

-One conceivable objection is that this theory is classical, and therefore it is not obvious how Planck's constant should be a part of the theory at all.
+One conceivable objection is that this theory is classical, and therefore it is not obvious how the Planck constant should be a part of the theory at all.
 If desired, one could indeed recast the theory without mass dimensions at all: However, this would be at the expense of slightly obscuring the connection with the quantum scalar field.
-Given that one has dimensions of mass, Planck's constant is thought of here as an essentially arbitrary fixed reference quantity of action (not necessarily connected to quantization), hence with dimensions appropriate to convert between mass and inverse length.
+Given that one has dimensions of mass, the Planck constant is thought of here as an essentially arbitrary fixed reference quantity of action (not necessarily connected to quantization), hence with dimensions appropriate to convert between mass and inverse length.